-Press the Last Cue key to call back the cue points.
+When the Cues parameter is set to On, you can press the Last Cue key to call back the cue points.
 As cue points are managed by block, select first the requested block to be able to recall the cue points defined in this block.